-Pete Connor, a Director at Pure Fabs, sought support from the Business Growth Hub for help developing factory capacity.
+Pete Connor, a Director at Pure Fabs, sought support from the GC Business Growth Hub for help developing factory capacity.

 “Supplying the construction and refit sector means that we have to be flexible and quickly respond to changing demands.
-We were frequently pulling ‘work in progress’ off production to focus on a batch that the client required immediately – which was creating waste.
+We were frequently pulling ‘work in progress’ off production to focus on a batch which the client required immediately – which was creating waste.
 We were increasingly busy with a full order book, but we were relying on subcontract staff and outsourcing to help us meet demand.”

 “I met a business which was producing a fantastic product, but the work environment was highly pressurised because of the unpredictable product demand.
-This was leading to rework and, most crucially, wasted time.”
+This was leading to rework and most crucially wasted time.”

 Geoff then introduced the factory to lean manufacturing processes by supporting a 5S workshop, encouraging the entire team to focus on waste reduction.

-To address the unpredictable product demand, Geoff worked with Pure Fabs to understand what an optimal batch size would be.
-Geoff said:
+To address the unpredictable product demand Geoff worked with Pure Fabs to understand what an optimal batch size would be.
+Geoff said;

 “It often feels counter intuitive to reduce factory batch sizes, but for Pure Fabs large batch sizes were creating inventory, inflexibility and rework when designs needed to be changed at short notice.
 Reduced batch sizes mean that production is agile and able to adapt to client demands.
-The smaller batches are processed much quicker and work in progress is reduced.”
+The smaller batches are processed much quicker and work in progress is reduced”.

 It’s not just production that has improved; since working with Geoff the business has had a cultural shift.
-Pete said:
+Pete said;

-“I have worked in manufacturing all my life, but never believed that lean methodology could make such a difference to the shop floor.
-The focus on 5S has revolutionised the business; we analyse every detail now.
+“I have worked in manufacturing all my life, but never believed that lean methodology could make such a difference to the shopfloor.
+The focus on 5S has revolutionised the business, we analyse every detail now.
 It has helped us understand the ‘hidden wastes’ within the business and the team are now as focused on saving time as they had previously been on saving materials.”

 “I take a Gemba Walk around the site most days, and spot test the guys on the ‘eight deadly wastes’.
 This isn’t just an opportunity for me to check all is well, it opens up two-way dialogue and the team have seen the benefits of continuous improvement.
 They have seen that if they can suggest a way to do something better I will listen to them and we make the changes together.”

-Since implementing this new way of working, the workforce have suggested improvements, including providing operatives with workstation storage for consumables, a reduction in materials transport and investment in better tooling equipment, leading to improved quality and the speeding up of processes.
+Since implementing this new way of working, the workforce have suggested improvements including providing operatives with workstation storage for consumables, a reduction in materials transport and investment in better tooling equipment, leading to improved quality and the speeding up of processes.

-“There’s been a total culture change.
-Iit’s not been easy and it’s by no means complete, but we’re now a team committed to continuous improvement.
+There’s been a total culture change, it’s not been easy and it’s by no means complete, but we’re now a team committed to continuous improvement.
 I am planning to work with Geoff to continue implementing lean tools and techniques which will benefit production, and will participate in the Manufacturing Champions Network events to help me develop our long-term strategy.”